High-energy neutrino deep inelastic scattering cross sections: Neutrino cross sections

 \section{Neutrino cross sections}

+In this section, we collect the numerical values of the CT18 predictions for the neutrino-nucleus charged- and neutral-current deep inelastic scattering cross sections in Tabs.~\ref{tab:ccscheme}-\ref{tab:ncdis}, with the detailed explanations in Sec~\ref{sec:th}-\ref{sec:PDFs}.

+As discussed in Sec.~\ref{sec:aN3LO}, we first present the CT18 next-to-next-to-leading order (NNLO) predictions to the neutrino-isoscalar scattering cross sections in the Zero-Mass Variable-Flavor-Number (ZM-VFN) scheme up to $n_f=4$, in Tabs.~\ref{tab:ccscheme}-\ref{tab:ncscheme}.
+In the corresponding blocks, the second columns indicate to the $K$-factors from the approximate N3LO corrections (N3LO$'$), calculated with the massless N3LO Wilson coefficients with the CT18 NNLO PDFs.
+In the third column, we show the heavy-quark mass corrections in the ACOT general-mass scheme as the $K$-factor ratios $K_{\rm GM}=\sigma_{\textrm{GM}}/\sigma_{\textrm{ZM}}$, with discussion in Sec.~\ref{sec:ACOT}.
+Afterwards, the flavor-number dependence is displayed as the ratios $K_{n_f}=\sigma^{(n_f=6)}/\sigma^{(n_f=4)}$ in the fourth column.
+Finally, the small-$x$ resummation effect is shown as the fifth column, with details in Sec.~\ref{sec:smallx}.
+The antineutrino cross sections follow after as another block.

-As explained in the Sec.~\ref{sec:th} and \ref{sec:PDFs}, we collect our theoretical predictions for the neutrino charged-current and neutral-current deep inelastic scattering cross sections in Tabs.~\ref{tab:ccdis} and \ref{tab:ncdis}.
-The second column of Tabs.~\ref{tab:ccdis}-\ref{tab:ncdis} corresponds to the neutrino-isoscalar cross sections $\sigma_{\nu I}$ based on the CT18 NNLO PDFs, including the heavy-quark mass effect with the ACOT scheme, parton flavors up to $n_f=6$, approximate N3LO corrections (N3LO$'$) with massless Wilson coefficient functions, as well as the small-$x$ resummation, which are detailed in Sec.~\ref{sec:aN3LO}, \ref{sec:ACOT} and \ref{sec:smallx}.
-The third column indicates the CT18 proton PDF uncertainty quantified with the traditional Hessian error method at 68\% confidence level (CL)~\cite{Pumplin:2001ct}.
-In the fourth ($R_{\nu O}$) and fifth columns, we present the nuclear corrections to the isoscalar target O and the corresponding uncertainty, based on the EPPS21 nuclear PDF sets~\cite{Eskola:2021nhw}, explored in Sec.~\ref{sec:nuclear}.
-The sixth column ($R_{\rm H_2O/O}$) denotes the water (H$_2$O) nucleon-averaged ratio defined in Eq.~(\ref{eq:RH2O}).
+In Tabs.~\ref{tab:ccdis}-\ref{tab:ncdis}, we summarize our final CT18 predictions to the neutrino-isoscalar cross sections $\sigma_{\nu I}$, with $n_f=6$ parton flavors and the small-$x$ resummation together with the $K$-factors from the approximate N3LO$'$ and the ACOT general-mass scheme as tabulated in Tabs.~\ref{tab:ccscheme}-\ref{tab:ncscheme}.
+In the corresponding block, the second column indicates the CT18 proton PDF uncertainty quantified with the traditional Hessian error method at the 68\% confidence level (CL)~\cite{Pumplin:2001ct}.
+In the third ($R_{\nu\textrm{O}}$) and fourth columns, we present the nuclear corrections to the oxygen ($_{~8}^{16}$O) target and the corresponding uncertainty, based on the EPPS21 nuclear PDF sets~\cite{Eskola:2021nhw}, explored in Sec.~\ref{sec:nuclear}.
+The fifth column ($R_{\rm H_2O/O}$) denotes the water (H$_2$O) nucleon-averaged ratio defined in Eq.~(\ref{eq:RH2O}).
 The final neutrino-water cross section can be obtained with Eq.~(\ref{eq:H2O}) and uncertainty with Eq.~(\ref{eq:H2Ounc}).
-The antineutrino cross sections follow after as another block in Tabs.~\ref{tab:ccdis}-\ref{tab:ncdis}.